xetys/stytex.de/source/_posts/2016-02-01-spring-cloud-security-with-oauth2.markdown

 The most important is, this sample works so you can try it out and change it in a way you need.
 May someone find this article useful :)

+## More resources

+* [JHipster UAA docs](http://jhipster.github.io/using-uaa/) for using a working setup using this basics to secure spring cloud microservices
+* [JHiosoter UAA demo setup](https://github.com/xetys/jhipster-uaa-setup): a set of several JHipster microservices, demonstrating both user-to-service (Angular client) and service-to-service authorization (Feign Clients)

 Have a great week.